clicalmani/tonka/docs/requests.md

 }
 ```

 In this example, the `checkPath` method checks if the request path starts with `admin/`.
 If it does, it executes the logic for admin routes.
-It also checks if the request matches a [named route](routing.md?id=named-routes) using the `routeIs` method.
+It also checks if the request matches a [named route](routing.md?id=named-routes) using the `named` method.
 If it does, it executes the logic for named routes.

 ### Retrieving the Request URL